 An isolation layer will be installed at the base of the wetland excavation to mitigate the potential for migration of PCBs from the underlying fill to the Marsh habitat as described in the approved TSDD (Appendix D).
 The proposed isolation layer includes a geosynthetic clay liner (GCL) with an approximate 6-inch sand cushion layer underneath.
+This isolation layer will be approximately 5 feet below the marsh platform elevation.
 Alternative products are also being considered that have similar performance (e.g., AquaBlok).
-Above the isolation layer, a 2-foot separation layer is prescribed to meet NYSDEC separation layer requirements, followed by a geotextile demarcation layer and the Marsh habitat layer.
-A geotextile demarcation layer will be installed between the separation layer and the Marsh habitat.
-The general layering is depicted on Figure 2B.
+The isolation layer also serves as a demarcation layer.
+Above the isolation layer, a 2-foot separation layer is prescribed to meet NYSDEC separation layer requirements, followed by a geotextile warning layer and the Marsh habitat layer.
+The 2-foot separation layer will consist of sand or a similar material.
+The geotextile warning layer will be installed between the separation layer and the Marsh habitat and will occur 3-feet below the marsh platform elevation.
+The general layering is depicted on Figure 2B and on Figure A, below.